-Top: Napa’s Alexandria Hotel (aka Plaza Hotel) not long after it was built in 1910 and the building today.
+Top: Napa’s Alexandria Hotel (aka Plaza Hotel) in 1910 and the building today.

-Top: The house rented by Carole Lombard & Clark Gable during the making of THEY KNOW WHAT THEY WANTED.
+Top: The Napa house rented by Carole Lombard & Clark Gable.

 THEY KNEW WHAT THEY WANTED isn’t one of Carole Lombard’s better remembered movies but it made a lasting impression on Napa residents who decided to name a street after the beloved actress.
-Lombard Road can be found on the outskirts of the valley near the Napa Junction.
-If you’ve seen the movie you may recall that Lombard’s character travels by train from San Francisco to Napa and after watching the film a few times I think that the scene may have been filmed at the historic Rutherford Station in St. Helena.
-It’s currently in a state of disrepair and local historians are desperately trying to save it but it has managed to maintain some of its original charm and it’s located in one of the Valley’s most scenic spots.
+Lombard Road can be found on the outskirts of the valley near Napa Junction.
+If you’ve seen the movie you may recall that Lombard’s character travels by train from San Francisco to Napa and after watching the film a few times I think that the scene may have been shot at the historic Rutherford Station in St. Helena.
+It’s currently in a state of disrepair and local historians are desperately trying to save it but it has maintained some of its original charm and is located in one of the Valley’s most scenic spots.

 I hope Carole Lombard fans have enjoyed this little excursion into California’s Wine Country.
-It may not be Hollywood but many stars have called it home.
+Napa might not be Hollywood but many stars have called it home.

 Streamline is the official blog of FilmStruck, a new subscription service that offers film aficionados a comprehensive library of films including an eclectic mix of contemporary and classic art house, indie, foreign and cult films.